DioxusLabs/dioxus/docs/guide/src/en/getting_started/hot_reload.md

 # Desktop/Liveview/TUI

 For desktop, LiveView, and tui, you can place the hot reload macro at the top of your main function to enable hot reloading.
+Hot reloading is automatically enabled on debug builds.

 ## Setup